tfrere/python-to-led-strip/README.md

 <a href="https://github.com/tfrere/python-to-led-strip"><img src="https://img.shields.io/github/v/tag/tfrere/python-to-led-strip" alt="Current version"></a>
 </p>

 This repository is a part of the music to led project.
-It provides a tool that helps you to send led strip frames to an arduino device using python.
+It provides a tool that allows you to send led strip frames to an arduino device using python.

 ![device](./images/device.jpg)